 English is the common language for all UCEM programmes.
 It is appreciated that some students will need additional support.
-For those students whose first language is not English, or those students who wish to develop their English Language skills, additional support is provided through online resources on the VLE in the resource 'Developing Academic Writing'.
+For those students whose first language is not English, or those students who wish to develop their English Language skills, additional support is provided through online resources on the VLE in the resource 'Developing Academic Writing' within the Study Skills area.
 The resource includes topics such as sentence structure, writing essays and guidance aimed at developing students' study skills.